 Sulfonylurea herbicides – tribute total, revolver, celsius, monument

-These are products– specifically for dallisgrass.
+These are herbicides specifically for dallisgrass control.
 Tribute total is labeled for dallisgrass control while revolver.
 Celsius and monument suppress its growth.

 Do not mow your lawn prior to applying chemicals because you want more leaves of the weeds to get soaked by the chemicals.
 Besides, do not water your lawn within 24 hours after spraying.
 When rainy weather is forecast, you need to wait and spray only after the rain is passed.